Grading Student Assignments

 - This view shows the status of student submissions and provides buttons at the bottom to show the entire grading table or the single student grading interface:

 - The Assignment grading table shows all details of student assignments: identifiers, submission time, last edit, submission files or text, previously entered grades, feedback files, and feedback comments.

 With Quick grading on, there are also text entry boxes for grades and comments as well as buttons to launch the individual grading interface.
 This page also allows for several bulk grading actions and other features discussed further in Advanced Use of eClass Assignments.
 Any filters or sorting applied to the 'View all submissions' table will be reflected in the annotated grading view (#4. below) and vice-versa.
 If you are missing students in either view, confirm that no filters are preventing the visibility.

 Any columns you hide in the table above to conserve space using the + and minus icons in the header row will remain saved as a user preference for this table.

 - Clicking on the Grade button from the assignment summary page (or from an individual student row in the Assignment grading table) will launch a single user grading interface.
 This view maximizes screen real estate for grading functions by removing the top navigation and side bars, offering the option to switch between 3 different grading views via the bottom right button:

-- New in Summer 2019 - Paging back and forth in documents sends you to the top of the navigated page to avoid needing to scroll up frequently.
+- Paging back and forth in documents sends you to the top of the navigated page to avoid needing to scroll up frequently.